splunk/public-o11y-docs/sp-oncall/spoc-integrations/logz-io-integration.rst

 #.
 In Splunk On-Call, navigate to :guilabel:`Settings`, then :guilabel:`Alert Behavior`.
 #.
 Select :guilabel:`Integrations`, then the :guilabel:`REST` integration option.
 #.
 If the REST endpoint integration has not been enabled, select the green :guilabel:`Enable` button to generate your endpoint destination URL.
 #.
-Copy the :strong:`URL to notify``:strong: to the clipboard.
+Copy the :strong:`URL to notify` to the clipboard.

 .. image:: /_images/spoc/logz1.png
     :width: 100%